Log into ondemand.c3plus3.org and click the Clusters

 Other options:

 Now is as good a time as any to say - be a good computational neighbor.
-Our servers are shared by many researchers, so please don't start a computationally intensive job on a server that is already really busy (pay attention to the MOTD, or use top/htop).
-The servers will cope relatively well with an overloaded processor, but if you run them out of memory - first they slow down markedly as they start to use hard disk space to offload memory (called swapping).
+Our servers are shared by many researchers, so please don't start a computationally intensive job on ondemand.c3plus3.org.
+Linux servers will cope relatively well with an overloaded processor, but if you run them out of memory - first they slow down markedly as they start to use hard disk space to offload memory (called swapping).
 Then the system basically goes crazy and starts a process called OOM killer, which pretty much randomly kills things in a last ditch effort to keep the system from becoming completely frozen.

 If you accidentally start a process running and want to stop it use Ctrl-C